Cibotium chamissoi

 On O‘ahu, Cibotium chamissoi is usually the first Cibotium one sees when hiking up into the mountains, while a bit farther up one begins to encounter C. menziesii.
 Where the two species grow close to each other, you can occasionally see hybrids.
 Higher still, there is typically a gap with few or no hāpuʻu, followed by the dominance of C. glaucum at higher elevations [Palmer 2003].

-One morphological feature that distinguishes Cibotium chamissoi from C. menziesii is the deep sinuses (gaps) between the pinnules, seen here and in closeup in the header.
-The fiddleheads (emerging fronds) of C. chamissoi, as well as the basal portion of its frond stipes are covered with golden hairs.
-C. chamissoi has fronds that can be as much as 16 ft (5 m) long (Photograph courtesy of mtntopview CC BY-NC 4.0.).
-Here two large wild C. chamissoi display one of the species' distinguishing characteristics, a "skirt" of dead fronds (Photograph of hāpuʻu with small tree to the left courtesy of mtntopview CC BY-NC 4.0.).
+One morphological feature that distinguishes Cibotium chamissoi from C. menziesii is the deep sinuses (gaps) between the pinnules, seen here and in close-up in the header.
+The fiddleheads (emerging fronds) of C. chamissoi, as well as the basal portion of its frond stipes, are covered with soft golden hairs.
+C. chamissoi has fronds that can be as much as 16 ft (5 m) long (photograph courtesy of Julien Carley-Windeler CC BY-NC 4.0).
+Here two large wild C. chamissoi display another common characteristic of this species, a skirt of dead fronds below the living fronds (photograph of hāpuʻu with surrounding trees courtesy of J.B.
+Friday ©).

 Description

-The fronds (blade and stipe combined) of Cibotium chamissoi can be as much as 16 ft (5 m) long.
+The fronds (blade and stipe combined) of Cibotium chamissoi can be as much as 16 ft (5 m) long [Palmer 2003].
 The 2- or 3-pinnate blade is shiny green on top and a dull lighter green on the underside; the underside is typically covered with cobweb-like hairs that can disappear with age.
-Developing fronds (i.e., fiddleheads) are normally covered with these cobweb-like hairs (see photograph above).
-A key characteristic of this species which separates it from C. menziesii is its deep, narrow-angled sinuses (spaces) between the pinnules, cutting nearly to the costa versus cutting only one-third to two-thirds of the way (in C. menziesii).
-A key characteristic of C. chamissoi which separates it from C. glaucum (which also has deep narrow-angled sinuses) is that C. glaucum has a sharp-pointed auricle (an ear-looking structure) on the most basal pinnule while C. chamissoi does not.
+Developing fronds (fiddleheads) are normally covered with these cobweb-like hairs (see photograph above).
+A key characteristic of this species, which separates it from C. menziesii and C. nealiae, is its deep, narrow-angled sinuses (gaps) between the pinnules (final division of a compound blade), cutting nearly to the costa (main axis of a pinna) versus cutting only ⅓ to ⅔ of the way in C. menziesii and C. nealiae.
+A key characteristic of C. chamissoi, which separates it from C. glaucum (which also has deep narrow-angled sinuses), is that C. glaucum has a sharp-pointed auricle (an ear-looking structure) on the most basal pinnule, while C. chamissoi does not [Palmer 2003].

 The frond stipes of Cibotium chamissoi are usually naked except near their base, where they are covered with gold-colored hairs.
-Old dead fronds are retained, forming a "skirt" around the base of the fern; this too, is a distinguishing characteristic of C. chamissoi.
+Another common characteristic is that the old dead fronds are retained, forming a skirt around the base of the fern.

 The sori of Cibotium chamissoi, like the other Hawaiian Cibotium species, are along the margin of the pinnules, nearer the inner portion of the sinus.
 The indusia (an outgrowth of the blade that covers the sorus) are made up of two thick tongue-shaped valves extending out from the underside of the pinnule.

-Misidentification errors in 1930 and 1942 resulted in the mislabeling of some herbarium collections of C. chamissoi.
+Misidentification errors in 1930 and 1942 resulted in the mislabeling of some herbarium collections of C. chamissoi and general confusion with this species' taxonomy (see Synonyms above).
 Refer to Palmer [2003] for a full discussion of these.

 Growth Requirements